eficode-academy/pretested-integration-handbook/cli/README.md

 ### One commit push

-* To view how many commits your are committing to master `git log --oneline --decorate --graph master HEAD`
+* To view how many commits your are pushing to master `git log --oneline --decorate --graph master HEAD`

 * Interactive rebasing your commits on top of master: `git rebase -i master DEV-321-something`